nmp4/F28WP-Web-Programming-Game/README.md

 ## Game Premise

-This game is based on football, except that now there are 8 total players fighting each other in deathmatches.
+This game is based on football, except there are 8 total players fighting each other in deathmatches.
 Where the main goal is to score as many points in anyone elses goal.

 ##